 If the client sets the hCursor parameter to a nonzero value, the valid values for other parameters are as follows:

-- LookupId set to 0x000000000000000.

-- ulAction set to one of the following:
+- ulAction set to one of the following: - MQ_ACTION_RECEIVE - MQ_ACTION_PEEK_CURRENT (pTransactionId set to NULL) - MQ_ACTION_PEEK_NEXT (pTransactionId set to NULL)

-- MQ_ACTION_RECEIVE

-- MQ_ACTION_PEEK_CURRENT (pTransactionId set to NULL)

-- MQ_ACTION_PEEK_NEXT (pTransactionId set to NULL)

 ulAction: Specifies the action to perform on the message.
 The following table lists possible actions.